jsildura/UPC-Lookup/README.md

 ## Feedback

 We're constantly improving the extension!
-Please report any issues or suggest features through the extension's feedback option.
+Please report any issues or suggest features.

 ## Support

 For issues or feature requests, please check the extension's error console or contact the developer.
+- Contact: sildura.joelito.t@gmail.com
+- Report issues: GitHub Issues